 The CPF system in Singapore is a valuable scheme.
-In fact, it is often cited at the international stage for being one of the best pension systems in the world, providing financial security for both individuals and the society as a whole.
+In fact, it is often cited on the international stage for being one of the best pension systems in the world, providing financial security for both individuals and society as a whole.

-As a great scheme, the CPF fulfils its role providing a lot flexibility and diverse functions in the way individuals can manage their balances.
-This can be both a boon and a bane – making the system overly complicated and scary to those unable to keep track with the options they are able to make and the changes to its various schemes.
+The CPF provides a lot flexibility and diverse functions in the way individuals can manage their balances.
+This can be both a boon and a bane – making the system overly complicated and scary to those unable to keep track of the options they are able to make and the changes to its various schemes.

 In this article, we highlight 12 things that most Singaporeans, even those who actively keep up with the CPF scheme, may not know about it.

 Read Also: [Beginners’ Guide] Understanding CPF LIFE And Your Monthly Payouts When You Retire In Singapore